osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

 - **<Translate android="true" ids="choose_osmand_theme"/>**.
-Allows you to set a day and night theme for the app, which can be applied to one profile or to all at once.
+Allows you to set a day and night theme for the app, which can be applied to one profile or all at once.
 This option does not change the [map mode](../map/vector-maps.md#map-mode) settings.
   - *<Translate android="true" ids="dark_theme"/> theme*
   - *<Translate android="true" ids="light_theme"/> theme*
   - *<Translate android="true" ids="system_default_theme"/>*